Archibald Rutledge, First Poet Laureate of South Carolina

-The state does not charge to walk the grounds of this large scenic property.
-Clean restrooms are available.
+The state does not charge to walk the grounds of this large property.
+Restrooms are available near a parking area.
 A guided tour of the mansion is offered for a small fee on particular days.
 Check the website for days and hours open.
 A long rocking bench and rocking chairs on the porch welcome your visit.

 Before you go, check out a free ebook of Rutledge’s poetry, Under the Pines, at https://books.google.com/books.

-This is the third stop on our South Carolina Trail!
+This is the third stop on our South Carolina Author Adventures Trail.